Associate Center Director

 Dr. Caldorera-Moore’s lab focuses on the development of innovative approaches to long-term drug release and targeted cell-specific drug delivery.
 Our research combines microscale and nanoscale technologies with intelligent biomaterials to create new and improved ways to deliver therapeutic agents to target sites in the body.
 Research in the lab focuses on the design, fabrication, characterization, and use of advanced micro/nano biosystems for targeted delivery.

-William Campbell, Ph.D., Associate Dean for Research at the College of Applied and Natural Sciences and Director of the School of Biological Sciences, Location: PML, 913
+William Campbell, Ph.D., Director of the School of Biological Sciences, Location: PML, 913

 Dr. Campbell’s research interests are protein analysis, and environmental physiology/biochemistry.